Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ## Step 5: Add the Feed to Local R Environments

-To install CRAN packages you have published to your `internal-cran` feed, you'll need to add it to your local R environments.
+To install CRAN packages you have published to your `internal-cran` feed, you'll need to add the feed to your local R environments.
 For this, you will need the feed's URL.
 This is found at the top right of the feed's page.

 ![Feed](){height="" width="50%"}